 }

-An additional file that we will call ‘ESP8266_Utils.hpp’ that contains the usual functions.
+An additional file we’ll call ‘ESP8266_Utils.hpp’ containing the usual functions.

 void ConnectWiFi_STA()